Maisie Chan: Career

 Via Piccadilly Press (a Bonnier Books UK imprint), Change published her debut novel Danny Chung Does Not Do Maths in 2021.
-It was also released as Danny aching Sums It Up.
+It was also released in the USA as Danny Chung Sums It Up.
 Anh Cao provided the illustrations and cover art for the former, while Natelle Quek provided them for the latter.
 Danny Chung Does Not Do Maths won the Branford Boase Award and the Jhalak Prize in the Children's and Young Adult category.
 It was also shortlisted for the Blue Peter Book Award for Best Story.

 Chan signed a second book deal with Hachette Children's, through which she published her Tiger Warrior series, starting with a trilogy before expanding to further novels.
-She also contributed a short story to the anthology The Very Merry Murder Club, edited by Sheena Patel.
+She also contributed a short story to the anthology The Very Merry Murder Club, edited by Serena Patel.

 This was followed by Chan's second standalone novel Keep Dancing, Lizzie Chu, published in 2022 via Piccadilly Press.
 Keep Dancing, Lizzie Chu was a Read for Empathy collection pick.

 From 2024 to 2026, Chan is a Royal Literary Fund (RLF) Fellow at the University of Strathclyde.
 Chan reunited with Piccadilly Press in 2025 and published her third standalone novel Nate Yu's Blast from the Past.